Pythm/ad-ElectricalManagement/README.md

 #### Notifications and information
 Receive notifications about charge time to your devices with `notify_receiver`.
-It will also notify if you left a window open and it is getting cold, or if it is getting quite hot and the window is closed.
+It will also notify if you left a window open and it is getting cold, or if it is getting quite hot and the window is closed if you configure windows with heaters.

 You can also create and configure an Home Assistant input_text with `infotext` to display currently planned chargetime in Home Assistant or some external displays.